 Charles Sturt University

-Starting university and want to know what it’s going to really be like?
-Well, Charles Sturt communication student Lucy Pirrie can fill you in.
+Starting uni and want to know what it’s going to really be like?
+Well, Charles Sturt communication student Lucy Pirrie can fill you in on her first year at university.
 Lucy moved from Sydney to study at Charles Sturt’s Bathurst campus.
 Despite being nervous, it turns out her big move was the best she ever made!

 Like anyone, the thought of moving away from home to go to uni was daunting.
 Why would I leave the comfort of home where the fridge is full, I’m surrounded by friends and family, and I don’t have to worry about a thing in the world?
 Well, a year later I can thankfully say that making the move to live on Charles Sturt’s Bathurst campus was a great decision.